GaetanLepage/phd-manuscript/sections/2_simulator/2_background/2_simulation_methods/0_index.typ

 #import "/utils.typ": *

-=== Related works
+=== Overview of acoustic reverberation simulation methods
 <sec:simulator:reverb:methods>

 #reset-acronym("ISM")
 ==== #acr("ISM")

 The #acr("ISM") principle was one of the first methods to simulate sound propagation in reverberant environments.
-The concept, originally introduced by Lothar Cremer in 1948 @cremer_wissenschaftlichen_1948 still stands today as an efficient way of modeling this physical phenomenon.
+The concept, originally introduced by Lothar Cremer in 1948 @cremer_wissenschaftlichen_1948, still stands today as an efficient way of modeling this physical phenomenon.
 Allen and Berkley significantly expanded this idea in 1979 by developing a more comprehensive and computationally effective version of the image source method @allen_image_nodate.
 Their paper came with a FORTRAN implementation of the proposed algorithm.
 At first, the #acr("ISM") was limited to rectangular _shoebox_ room.
 In 1984, Jeffrey Borish extended the technique to arbitrary polyhedral rooms @borish_extension_1984.

 #draft[
-  - Asumptions
+  - Assumptions

   Resources: Waveverb (https://reuk.github.io/wayverb/image_source.html)
-]
+  - @srivastava_how_2023 has some info on ISM ('Method' section) ]

 // OG paper:

-// @srivastava_how_2023 has some info on ISM ('Method' section)

 ==== Numerical simulation of sound propagation